hteeyeoh/edge-ai-suites/manufacturing-ai-suite/hmi-augmented-worker/docs/user-guide/how-to-build-from-source.md

 6. Setup Environment Variables using `.bat`.

    - Open and edit the values for the variables with your corresponding setup.
-   - Then, execute the `.bat` file via below:
+   - Then, execute the `.bat` file as shown:

      ```sh
      .\set_env_vars.bat
      ```

-7. Compile and Build the File Watcher Service executable.
+7. Compile and build the File Watcher Service executable.

    ```sh
    pyinstaller file_watcher.py -F --onefile